13 Steps for Communicating with Confidence

 Utilise your social skills with the people you’re talking to so they want to communicate with you.
 If you always look demotivated, slouched and grumpy then it gives off the vibe that you don’t want anyone speaking to you.

-Smile, show a genuine interest in a conversation and watch out for your tone.
+A simple smile will help you appear approachable and make others feel more comfortable around you.
+You should also show a genuine interest in the conversation and watch out for your tone.
 How you act and appear will reflect in the way you talk to someone and the way they respond.

 12. Maintain Eye Contact